-- A. He cannot be found guilty of murder because the doorman's actions contributed to the victim's death. - B. He cannot be found guilty of murder because death was not an inevitable consequence of his actions. - C. He cannot be found guilty of murder because the victim only died as a result of the life support machine being switched off. - D. He can be found guilty of murder because he has participated in a joint enterprise with the doorman resulting in the victim's death. - E. He can be found guilty of murder because his conduct was a substantial and operative cause of the victim's death.
+- A. He cannot be found guilty of murder because the doorman's actions contributed to the victim's death. - B. He cannot be found guilty of murder because death was not an inevitable consequence of his actions. - C. He cannot be found guilty of murder because the victim only died as a result of the life support machine being switched off. - D. He can be found guilty of murder because he is an accomplice to the doorman's actions which resulted in the victim's death. - E. He can be found guilty of murder because his conduct was a substantial and operative cause of the victim's death.

 A man finds a caravan in a field and decides to set fire to it.
-He does not know and does not check to find out if anyone is residing in the caravan but just sets fire to it.
-In fact there is an elderly man inside who cannot escape because of the smoke and who is burnt to death when the caravan is destroyed by the fire.
+He gives no thought as to whether there is anyone inside the caravan before he sets fire to it.

+In fact there is a woman inside the caravan who cannot escape because of the smoke and who is burnt to death when the caravan is destroyed by the fire.
 The man intended to unlawfully destroy property but not to harm anyone.

-Which of the following best describes the man's liability for involuntary manslaughter?
+Which of the following best describes the man's liability for unlawful act manslaughter?

-- A. He is not guilty as the unlawful act of destroying the caravan was not itself dangerous to life. - B. He is not guilty because he did not intend by destroying the caravan to endanger the life of anyone. - C. He is guilty because he was grossly negligent when he did not check to see if anyone was residing in the caravan before he set fire to it. - D. He is guilty because he has committed an unlawful and dangerous act that has killed the elderly man. - E. He is guilty because the death of the elderly man was foreseeable to the reasonable man.
+- A. He is not guilty because the unlawful act of destroying the caravan was not itself dangerous to life. - B. He is not guilty because he did not intend by destroying the caravan to endanger the life of anyone. - C. He is guilty because he was grossly negligent about harming anyone who might be inside the caravan when he set fire to it. - D. He is guilty because he has committed an unlawful and dangerous act that has killed the woman. - E. He is guilty because he was reckless about harming anyone who might be inside the caravan when he set fire to it.

 A husband, wife, and the wife's mother bought a house together 20 years ago.

 The transfer deed stated that they held the property as joint tenants in law and equity.

 The husband and wife separated a month ago, and the husband moved out of the house.

-Last week the wife was killed in a car accident.
+Last week, the wife was killed in a car accident.
 A few days before her death, the wife had made a will leaving all her property to her new boyfriend.